RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/cluster-recovery.md

     {{% note %}}
 The cluster recovery can fail if these requirements are not met.
     {{% /note %}}

 1. Mount the persistent storage drives of the old cluster to the new nodes.
     These drives contain the cluster configuration backup files and database persistence files.

     {{% note %}}
 Make sure that the user redislabs has permissions to access the storage location of the configuration and persistence files on each of the nodes.
     {{% /note %}}

     If you use local persistent storage, place all the recovery files on each of the cluster nodes.

-1. To recover the cluster with the configuration from the original cluster, from [rladmin]({{< relref "/rs/references/cli-reference/rladmin.md" >}}) command-line interface (CLI) of the :
+1. To recover the cluster with the configuration from the original cluster, from the [rladmin]({{< relref "/rs/references/cli-reference/rladmin.md" >}}) command-line interface (CLI):

-{{% note %}}
-Before you run the recovery process on the machines from the original cluster with Redis processes running on the machine, make sure to kill all Redis processes.
-{{% /note %}}

     ```src
     cluster recover filename [ <persistent_path> | <ephemeral_path> ]<filename> node_uid <node_uid> rack_id <rack_id>